juergenweb/FrontendForms/README.md

 #### addHorizontalRule() - add a hr tag to select input fields to help visually break up the options for a better user experience.
 This is a relatively new option for select input fields as described [here](https://developer.chrome.com/blog/hr-in-select).

-With this rule you add a horizontal rule to the options of a select to divide the content for better visibility.
+With this method you add a horizontal rule to the options of a select to divide the content for better visibility.

 To add a horizontal rule to the options you only have insert it like this: